 Something gone wrong with Akismet?

-Akismet is a great spam filtering service for WordPress which did wonders for my blog.
-Actually, it’s quite generic and can be used with any commenting service, for example with Trac (I used this for Open Yahtzee’s Trac before reverting back to SourceForge new ticket system).
-For a long time, Akismet allowed me to blog and not worry much about spam, as it hardly missed – usually less than 5 missed spams a month.
-But something went wrong in the last three months as can be seen in this chart:
+Akismet is a great spam-filtering service for WordPress that did wonders for my blog.
+Actually, it’s quite generic and can be used with any commenting service, for example with Trac (I used this for Open Yahtzee’s Trac before reverting back to SourceForge’s new ticket system).
+For a long time, Akismet allowed me to blog without worrying much about spam, as it hardly missed any – usually fewer than 5 spam messages a month.
+But something went wrong in the last three months, as can be seen in this chart:

 spam_chart

-As you can see, the number of missed spam increased rapidly from February to May (more than 15-fold) while the number of overall spam messages decreased.
-I have to manually mark the missed spam and I really can’t say why some of them are missed.
-They are spammy as always and surely not unique in any sense.
+As you can see, the number of missed spam messages increased rapidly from February to May (more than 15-fold), while the number of overall spam messages decreased.
+I have to manually mark the missed spam, and I really can’t say why some of them are missed.
+They are as spammy as always and surely not unique in any sense.

-Although it’s not a deluge of missed spam, I really don’t like dealing with, so I consider adding CAPTCHA to supplement Akismet.
-This will also help with my backups, because Akismet keeps all the spam messages it flags 15 days, which means that unfortunately I backup more than 20000 spam messages each week (hopefully, one day I’ll find good use for it).
+Although it’s not a deluge of missed spam, I really don’t like dealing with it, so I am considering adding CAPTCHA to supplement Akismet.
+This will also help with my backups, because Akismet keeps all the spam messages it flags for 15 days, which means that unfortunately I back up more than 20,000 spam messages each week (hopefully, one day I’ll find a good use for them).

 Has something gone wrong with Akismet?
 Do you experience the same problems?